Zach Thompson (baseball): Miami Marlins

 On November 23, 2020, Thompson signed a minor league contract with the Miami Marlins organization that included an invitation to spring training.
 He was assigned to the Triple-A Jacksonville Jumbo Shrimp to begin the season.

 On June 5, 2021, Thompson was selected to the 40-man roster and promoted to the major leagues for the first time.
 He made his MLB debut on June 7 as the starting pitcher against the Boston Red Sox, taking the loss after allowing two runs on four hits in three innings; he recorded his first major league strikeout against Kiké Hernández.
+Thompson made 26 appearances (14 starts) for Miami during his rookie campaign, compiling a 3-7 record and 3.24 ERA with 66 strikeouts over 75 innings of work.